mkingsnorth/nebula_generator_docs/docs/tips/faq.rst

     <iframe width="560" height="315" src="https://www.youtube.com/embed/fvZg7gHCcuY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-* When animating, a strobing effect can occur.
+* When animating, a strobing or flickering effect can occur.
 This is because EEVEE converts the nebula to flat 2D cards when rendering.
-The Cycles rendering engine does not have this issue.
+A workaround is to increase the Volumentric Shadow Samples and Volume Steps in the Render Settings to as high a value as possible.

-* Edges of the clouds can appear blurred, which can be sharpened if you either :ref:`decrease the tile size<Decreasing Tile Size>` or :ref:`change Blender's code slightly<Changing Blender codebase for a 1px tile size and higher sample limits>` to set an even smaller tile size than the default.
-However there is a limit to how sharp the render will be at high resolutions.
+* Edges of the clouds can appear blurred, which can be sharpened if you :ref:`increase the Resolution<Increasing Resolution>`.
+However there is a limit to how sharp the render will be.

 * Intended as a fast preview renderer, Eevee will encounter performance issues at higher >4K resolutions.

-* Whilst rendering, Eevee will use your display adapter which will cause general slowdown on your computer.
+* Whilst rendering, Eevee will use your display adapter which can cause general slowdown on your computer.

 =============================